AlexDustin/AI-Text-Enhancer-Pro/README.md

 # AI Text Enhancer Pro 🚀

-**A professional tool for text editing, code refactoring, and translation using LLM (GPT-4o, Claude 3.5 Sonnet, Mistral).**
+**A professional tool for text editing, code refactoring, and translation using LLM (GPT-4o, Claude 3.5 Sonnet, Mistral and so on).**

 Unlike typical chatbots, this tool offers a professional UI (VS Code style), streaming responses, smart syntax highlighting, and a powerful prompt system.